emiflake/unison-json/TUTORIAL.md

 }
 ```

-Okay, but how can we convert from a string into a @TUTORIAL.Hobby?
+Okay, but how can we convert from a string into a `TUTORIAL.Hobby`?

 Well, we have three functions that together can be used to create this relation: